arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/alb/alb_fix_7.md

 sidebar_position: 32
 ---

-We are almost done, now let's troubleshoot a scenario where the ALB is not properly registering the Kubernetes service endpoints.
-Again, it offers detailed guidance and configuration samples to assist in identifying and fixing this type of issue.
+We are almost done!
+Now let's troubleshoot a scenario where the ALB is not properly registering the Kubernetes service endpoints.
+Again, we will go through guided steps with configuration samples to assist in identifying and fixing this issue.

 ### Step 7